(Creator of Functional Range Release/Assessment and Conditioning)

 After: After the workout is when I generally recommend static stretching (no movement) and foam rolling.
 For the same reasons I mentioned above, stretching before a workout can increase a range your body doesn’t “own”.
 That being said, static stretches and foam rolling does have its place!
 It can help with flushing inflammation, aid in recovery and even help avoid the dreaded DOMS (delayed onset of muscle soreness) following a workout!

-For more information on the FRC protocol for gaining/accessing mobility, avoiding your new danger zone and accessing your flexibility gains contact Dr. Ryan Trueman, DC or one of our other FRC certified Chiropractors or Physiotherapists.
+For more information on the FRC protocol for gaining/accessing mobility, avoiding your new danger zone and accessing your flexibility gains book with one of our FRC certified clinicians.
 To book an appointment call 902-404-3668.